damilarelana/goMicroservices/README.md

 ### goMicroservice

-A gRPC based microservices architecture using Go, deployed in a kubernetes cluster and consisting of two microservices:
+A gRPC based microservices implementation in Go, deployed in a kubernetes cluster and consisting of two microservices:

 * `Maths` service
 * public `REST API`